fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

-# Boost Serialization with Two Compilation Units
+# Boost Serialization with (More Than) Two Compilation Units

-A demo with C++ classes  from two compilation units (shared libraries) with Boost/Serialization support:
+A Boost/Serialization demo with C++ classes  from several compilation units (shared libraries):

 * Author:      F.Mauger
 * Affiliation: Université de Caen Normandie, LPC Caen (CNRS/IN2P3)